-Meta-analysis and heterogeneity estimators
+Meta-analysis and heterogeneity methods

 The following code can be used to conduct fixed and random effects meta-analysis and explore between estimate/study heterogeneity.